Akendo/Scale-over-IP/README.markdown

 Having a cheap digital scale to send it's data to a remote IP-based endpoint.
 As of now this repository servers the purpose of documentation.

+ - Blog: The draft page WIP.

+## ToDos

+ - Make a image from the LCD Display with it's Segments.
+Might be displayed in the manual.
+ - Document about
+   - The function of AC generation with IO Pins.
+   - Tri-state of the COM Mode on the LCD displays.

 # Sources